What is The Living Room Project?

 The Living Room Today

 In 2012, when the New Wing opened to the public, Lee returned to be a host on opening day.
 Since then, guest hosts have come two days a week to bring personal objects and connect with visitors through personal stories.
-As of 2018, over 400 people have hosted the Living Room, further strengthening the connection between the Museum and its visitors.
+Over 500 people have hosted the Living Room, further strengthening the connection between the Museum and its visitors.

 Where I grew up, parents teach you: 'Don’t talk to strangers.'
 That advice is okay if you are a wandering child on a public street.
 If you are sitting in the Living Room, though, you are most likely surrounded by friends or relations of some sort—even if you don’t know them by name.